Jacob Elordi: Public image

-By the early 2020s, Elordi became known as a heartthrob and a sex symbol for Generation Z in the media.
+By the early 2020s Elordi became known as a teen heartthrob in the media.
 Gabriella Paiella of GQ wrote that Elordi had "classic, undeniable leading man looks", while Larisha Paul of Rolling Stone called him "Hollywood's reigning heartthrob of the 2020s".
-Elordi also became well known for his height of 1.97 m.
-Esther Zuckerman wrote of Elordi in The Atlantic that he was best known for being "very tall" and "very handsome in a classical way".
+Elordi also became well known for his height of 1.95 m.
+Esther Zuckerman wrote of Elordi in The Atlantic that he was best known for being "very tall", "very handsome in a classical way" and "having a sharp-strong jawline and chin".
+He has also been an ambassador for brands such as Hugo Boss and TAG Heuer.

-Elordi's relationships, including with Euphoria co-star Zendaya, model Kaia Gerber, The Kissing Booth co-star Joey King, and YouTuber Olivia Jade, also received widespread coverage in tabloids and on social media.
-Elordi was the face of Hugo Boss's Boss the Scent fragrance in January 2022.
-In March 2023, he became a global brand ambassador for the Swiss watch company TAG Heuer.
+In March 2023, Elordi was granted a restraining order against Robert Dennis Furo, a man who had been stalking and harassing him at his home in Los Angeles.
+A judge ordered Furo to stay at least 100 yards from Elordi, his home, his car and his workplace at all times.

-In February 2024, Joshua Fox, a producer for the KIIS 106.5 radio show The Kyle and Jackie O Show, alleged on the show that, after he asked Elordi for his bath water—a reference to his role in Saltburn—as a gift for host Jackie O, Elordi pushed him and put his hands around his neck.
+In February 2024 Joshua Fox, a producer for the KIIS 106.5 radio show The Kyle and Jackie O Show, alleged on the show that, after he asked Elordi for his bath water—a reference to his role in Saltburn—as a gift for host Jackie O, Elordi pushed him and put his hands around his neck.
 As of February 2024, the New South Wales Police Force were investigating the allegations.

+Personal life

+Elordi has been romantically linked to The Kissing Booth co-star Joey King, Euphoria co-star Zendaya, model Kaia Gerber, YouTuber Olivia Jade and model Kendall Jenner.